James May: James May on the Moon

-James May on the Moon (BBC 2, 2009) commemorated 40 years since man first landed on the moon.
+James May on the Moon (BBC 2, 2009) commemorated 40 years since man first landed on the Moon.
 This was followed by another documentary on BBC Four called James May at the Edge of Space, where May was flown to the stratosphere (70,000 ft) in a US Air Force Lockheed U-2 spy plane.
 Highlights of the footage from the training for the flight, and the flight itself was used in James May on the Moon, but was shown fully in this programme.
 This made him one of the highest flying people, along with the pilot, at that time, after the crew of the International Space Station.

 James May's Toy Stories

-Beginning in October 2009, May presented a 6-part TV series showing favourite toys of the past era and whether they can be applied in the modern-day.
+Beginning in October 2009, May presented a six-part TV series showing favourite toys of the past era and whether they can be applied in the modern-day.
 The toys featured were Airfix, Plasticine, Meccano, Scalextric, Lego and Hornby.
 In each show, May attempts to take each toy to its limits, also fulfilling several of his boyhood dreams in the process.
 In August 2009, May built a full-sized house out of Lego at Denbies Wine Estate in Surrey.
-Plans for Legoland to move it to their theme park fell through in September 2009 because costs to deconstruct, move and then rebuild were too high and despite a final Facebook appeal for someone to take it, it was demolished on 22 September, with the plastic bricks planned to be donated to charity.
+Plans for Legoland to move it to their theme park fell through in September 2009 because costs to deconstruct, move and then rebuild were too high; despite a final Facebook appeal for someone to take it, it was demolished on 22 September, with the plastic bricks planned to be donated to charity.

 Also for the series, he recreated the banked track at Brooklands using Scalextric track, and an attempt at the world's longest working model railway along the Tarka Trail between Barnstaple and Bideford in North Devon, although the attempt was foiled due to parts of the track being stolen and vandals placing coins on the track, causing a short circuit.
 Later, in 2011, May tried for the record again, proposing a race between German model railroad enthusiasts and their British counterparts.
 The two teams would start at opposite ends along double tracked mainline.
 This time, the effort succeeded with both teams successfully running three trains the entire route.

-In December 2012 aired a special Christmas Episode called Flight Club, where James and his team built a huge toy glider that flew 22 miles (35 km) from Devon to the island of Lundy.
+A special Christmas Episode called Flight Club, aired in December 2012.
+In this special, James and his team built a huge toy glider that flew 22 miles (35 km) from Devon to the island of Lundy.

 In 2013, May created a life-size, fully functional motorcycle and sidecar made entirely out of the construction toy Meccano.
 Joined by Oz Clarke, he then completed a full lap of the Isle of Man TT Course, a full 37 3/4 mile-long circuit.